-Quantification of forecast uncertainties became established in operational numerical weather prediction (NWP) in the 1990s using ensemble forecasting techniques (Lewis, 2005).
+Quantification of forecast uncertainties became established in operational numerical weather prediction (NWP) in the 1990s using ensemble forecasting techniques (Lewis 2005).
 The physical equations describing the evolution of the atmosphere are nonlinear and therefore ensemble-based Monte-Carlo approaches appear as the only feasible way of estimating the future probability distribution of the state of the atmosphere.
 Building an ensemble forecast system requires the specification of the sources of uncertainties.
 It seems useful to distinguish between uncertainties in the initial conditions and uncertainties in the forecast model both in terms of the methods as well as the implications for predictability.
 From now on, for brevity, we will refer to them as initial uncertainties and model uncertainties, respectively.
 In this paper, we distinguish between actual model errors, where there is only one realisation per model and forecast, and model uncertainty representations, which sample model perturbations from some distribution to make a prediction of the forecast uncertainty.
 The perturbations should ideally have the same statistics as the error but are likely to have different statistics in practical applications.
-An ensemble that represents only initial uncertainties consistent with the true distribution of initial condition errors is known to be underdispersive and therefore will lack reliability (e.g. Wilks, 2005; Palmer et al., 2005).
+An ensemble that represents only initial uncertainties consistent with the true distribution of initial condition errors is known to be underdispersive and therefore will lack reliability (e.g. Wilks 2005; Palmer et al. 2005).
 This motivates the development of methodologies to represent model uncertainties.

-In the following, we will focus on stochastic representations of model uncertainties (e.g. Palmer, 2012).
+In the following, we will focus on stochastic representations of model uncertainties (e.g. Palmer 2012).
 These are schemes that sample perturbations from some underlying distribution that defines the scheme that represents model uncertainties.
 A key advantage is that these schemes involve a distribution that can be adjusted to control the characteristics of the model error representation.
+Generally, the aim of stochastic representations of model uncertainty is to simulate the effect of the random component of the errors of the model tendencies.
+However, this may include flow-dependent systematic errors that appear like random errors.

-ECMWF first introduced a stochastic representation of model uncertainties in the medium-range ensemble in October 1998 using a scheme that multiplies the total parametrized physics tendencies with a random number (Buizza et al., 1999).
+ECMWF first introduced a stochastic representation of model uncertainties in the medium-range ensemble in October 1998 using a scheme that multiplies the total parametrized physics tendencies with a random number (Buizza et al. 1999).
 The scheme was originally referred to as "stochastic physics".
 It is now commonly referred to as the Stochastically Perturbed Parametrization Tendency scheme (SPPT).
-Major revisions of the stochastic representation of model uncertainties took place in September 2009 and November 2010 (Palmer et al., 2009; Shutts et al., 2011).
+Major revisions of the stochastic representation of model uncertainties took place in September 2009 and November 2010 (Palmer et al. 2009; Shutts et al. 2011).
 These changed aspects of the probability distribution sampled by the SPPT scheme.
 In addition, a Stochastic Kinetic Energy Backscatter scheme (SKEB) was activated in ECMWF ensemble forecasts in the November 2010 upgrade.